 While every measure should be taken to reduce risk, in the unfortunate event an employee gets injured, steps can be taken to minimize employee recovery time and overall claim cost.
 Axcet’s Steve Donovan, Director of Risk Management, shares his top 10 steps for effective claims management.
 Donovan has been with Axcet for more than 21 years and is a Certified Risk Manager (CRM).

-- Direct injured employees to appropriate and authorized medical providers when possible.
-Direction of medical care varies by state.
-Know your states rules and regulations regarding the direction of medical care.
+Direct injured employees to appropriate and authorized medical providers when possible.
+The direction of medical care varies by state.
+Know the rules and regulations of your state regarding the direction of medical care.

 RELATED: Returning to Work After Workers’ Compensation - Tips for the Employer >>

 Investigate the injury as soon as you can.
 Speak with witnesses and the employee’s supervisor, take photos of the area where the injury occurred, document everything, and if required, be sure to make the proper OSHA log entries and notifications.

 Communicate with the employee, health care provider, and claim representative frequently to let the employee know that you are concerned for their health and that you want to get them better and back to work as soon as possible.

 FMLA and ADAAA

 Determine whether the FMLA and/or the ADAAA apply and act accordingly.

 Review past claims at your work site to determine the problem areas or issues that need to be addressed.
 Where do most injuries occur?
 Why do they occur?
 Are proper safety procedures followed?
 What have you done to prevent injuries?
 If you can prevent the injury, then you prevent the claim.
 That’s a win.